 The national selection for The Netherlands is hosted by the Faculty of Law of Maastricht University.
-Registration is open for student teams of all law faculties of the Netherlands (maybe a maximum number of teams will be set, but this has not been decided yet).
-If the winning team is a Maastricht University team, the Faculty Board will cover the costs of participating in the finals in San Juan (Puerto Rico).
+Registration is open for student teams of all law faculties of the Netherlands.
+If the winning team is a Maastricht University team, the Faculty Board will cover the costs of participating in the finals in Lincoln, Nebraska (USA).
 For other teams, the National Representative will try to help to find sponsors, if necessary.

-The ICCC Finals for the year 2013-2014 are being hosted by the University of San Juan, Puerto Rico.
-More information is to be found on the competition website, which is not active yet.
+The ICCC Finals for the year 2014-2015 are being hosted by the University of Nebraska School of Law, Lincoln, Nebraska, USA.
+More information is to be found on the competition website (when it will be active).